-Many standard accounts of the nature of law hold that law presumes and reflects a world-view in which the goal is to achieve a set of presumptively coherent propositions.
+Many standard accounts of the nature of law hold that law presumes and reflects a world-view in which the goal is to achieve a set of presumptively coherent and stable propositions.
 Whether this aim is understood as “the rule of law” (see, e.g., the entry on Friedrich Hayek), as the “internal morality of law” (see, e.g., the discussion of Fuller in the entry on natural law theories), or as “the soundest theory of the settled law” (see, e.g., the discussion of Dworkin in the entry on interpretation and coherence in legal reasoning), or in other similar terms, legal systems embody comprehensive and generally long-standing conceptual systems.
 The coherence of any particular legal system can always be challenged, but on this approach an aspiration of any legal system is coherence.
 And (at a minimum) the appearance or illusion of coherence is maintained by requirements of consistency, including following precedent, treating like cases alike, and maintaining judicial impartiality.

 Feminist philosophers of law judge the status quo thus enforced as patriarchal, reflecting ancient and almost universal presumptions of gender inequality.
 This is not a conceptual necessity; law need not be patriarchal.
 Law does, however, reflect power relationships within societies.
 Throughout history, and in virtually every society, men and women have been viewed not only as different, but also as unequal in status and in power.
-Women were typically cast as opposites to men within an overarching set of dichotomies: men being considered rational, aggressive, competitive, political, dominating leaders; and women being seen as emotional, passive, nurturing, domestic, subordinate followers.
+Women were typically cast as opposites to men within an overarching set of dichotomies: men considered rational, aggressive, competitive, political, dominating leaders; and women seen as emotional, passive, nurturing, domestic, subordinate followers.
 Versions of this set of assumptions have been widely and pervasively incorporated in long-standing institutions from politics and economic arrangements to educational and religious institutions, to aesthetic standards and personal relations—and law is no exception (MacKinnon 2006, 1989; Smith 2005, 1993; Olsen 1983).

 A central task of feminist philosophy of law is articulating what equality requires against this background of patriarchy; however, feminists take differing approaches to this problem.
 For liberal feminists, a primary task is achieving the principle of procedural equality articulated by Aristotle that like cases should be treated alike and different cases differently in proportion to their differences.
 For other feminists, this focus on procedural justice raises the question of whether there are differences between men and women that the law may justifiably take into account.
 For many centuries men and women have been viewed as significantly different, and since they are different it has been thought appropriate and justified to treat them differently in law.
 Indeed, one of the reasons for the entrenchment of sexual inequality is precisely the observation that some differences between men and women are real: only women can become pregnant and bear children.
 Historically, feminists contend in a variety of ways, such differences were greatly exaggerated, as was their significance and the extent to which they could be attributed to biology rather than being socially constructed.